📬 Daily Brief: 🌍 Musktweets strike again

 Surprising discoveries

-MIT engineers invented paper-thin loudspeakers.
+MIT engineers have invented paper-thin loudspeakers.
 The film-like speakers are energy efficient and produce high-quality sound.

 Plans for the world’s first floating city were unveiled at the UN.
 “Oceanix Busan” in South Korea will be a fully sustainable, floating community that can accommodate 12,000 people.